ManApart/quest-command/notes.md

 add stat categories?
-add option to traveling silently (just 'you traveling to tree')
+add option to travel silently (just 'you travel to tree')

 move (position) within a location command